 ACCESS TO BIBLES: A variety of Bibles are available through Bible societies and book stores.

-VOM WORK: VOM helps respond to the needs of Christian refugees.
-We also provide training for evangelical pastors.
+VOM WORK: VOM helps respond to persecution attacks and the needs of Christian refugees.
+We also provide training for Christian leaders.